Pinegrow/pg-laravel-tailwindcss/README.md

 ### Devtools

 - [Vue Devtools](https://devtools.vuejs.org/guide/installation.html#standalone) - Official devtools that can be used as a standalone app alongside Vue Designer.
-It's conditionally configured in `main.ts` (only during development).
+It's conditionally configured in `resources/js/app.js` (only during development).
   - **ACTION REQUIRED**: Currently deactivated.
-In `main.ts`, uncomment the top devtools related snippet to activate.
+In `resources/js/app.js`, uncomment the top devtools related snippet to activate.
 - [Vite Devtools](https://github.com/webfansplz/vite-plugin-vue-devtools) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
 This is an in-app alternative to browser-based/standalone Vue Devtools.
   - **ACTION REQUIRED**: Currently deactivated.
 In `vite.config.ts`, uncomment VueDevtools.